Scalable websites illustration

 Lack of scalability may result in particular challenges if you don’t consider it when building an application from scratch.
 Whenever your web app experiences higher traffic or expands its capabilities, it might cause a loading speed decrease.

-Scalable Web App Architecture
+Scalable Web App Architecture: Key Components

 Building a scalable web architecture is the key to success.
 Implementing core components to its structure will ensure you won’t have to rebuild the application or rewrite the code when the need to improve performance occurs.